Last updated on 9 October 2025

 All vaccination records for NAIS should be promptly notified (i.e. within 72 hours of vaccination) to the national systems i.e., NIR or National Electronic Health Records (NEHR).

-For Singapore Citizens (SCs) enrolled in Healthier SG and are eligible accordingly to the NAIS, these vaccinations will be subsidised at their own enrolled provider.
-GPs are advised to check the enrollee’s eligibility for the vaccination subsidies using the subsidy eligibility tool for VCDSS in MOH Healthcare Claims Portal.
+Singapore Citizens (SCs) enrolled in Healthier SG and eligible for Healthier SG Vaccinations (as per NAIS) will enjoy special subsidies at their enrolled Healthier SG GP clinic*.
+GPs are advised to check the enrollee’s eligibility for the vaccination subsidies using the subsidy eligibility tool for Subsidies for Healthier SG Vaccinations in MOH Healthcare Claims Portal.

-Healthier SG GPs therefore do not need to collect payments from Singapore Citizens enrolled to their clinics.
-Instead, Healthier SG GPs should claim for the full remuneration using the same process and to the same bank account as for payments made under the Vaccination and Child Development Screening Scheme (VCDSS).4
+Healthier SG GPs therefore do not need to collect payments for Healthier SG Vaccinations (as per NAIS) from eligible Singapore Citizens enrolled to their clinics.* Where applicable, Healthier SG GPs should claim for the full remuneration using the same process and to the same bank account as for payments made under Subsidies for Healthier SG Vaccinations.

-If the enrollee receives the NAIS vaccination at another provider that they are not enrolled to, prevailing subsidies and co-payment will apply.
+If the enrollee receives the NAIS vaccination at another provider that they are not enrolled to, prevailing subsidies and co-payment will apply4.

-COVID-19 Vaccinations are fully-subsidised under the National Vaccination Programme for all Singaporean Citizens, Permanent Resident, Long-Term Pass Holders and certain Short-Term Pass holders.
+COVID-19 Vaccination is fully subsidised under the National Vaccination Programme for all Singaporean Citizens, Permanent Resident, Long Term Pass Holders and certain Short Term Pass holders.

 Details on the GP Annual Service Fee can be found in the Healthier SG Enrolment Programme Agreement.